spyker77/fastapi-tdd-docker/README.md

 - Migrated to the Container registry from the Docker registry
 - Implemented authentication and authorization using OAuth2
 - Tortoise-ORM has been replaced by SQLAlchemy
+- Use the transformer model instead of NLP from Newspaper3k

 ## Quick Start